Workers' Compensation Insurance

 Workers’ Compensation Health Care Networks

 Employers may provide workers’ compensation coverage for their employees by participating in workers’ compensation health care networks certified by TDI.
 These networks provide cost-effective health care for work-related injuries and illnesses.
-Because the networks specialize in treating injured workers, they also can help workers return to the job quickly and safely.
+Because the networks specialize in treating injured employees, they also can help employees return to the job quickly and safely.
 Employers’ premiums might be less if they participate in a network.

-Insurance companies (including political subdivisions, individual certified self-insured employers, and groups of certified self-insured employers) may create or contract with workers’ compensation health care networks to provide health care for injured workers.
+Insurance companies (including political subdivisions, individual certified self-insured employers, and groups of certified self-insured employers) may create or contract with workers’ compensation health care networks to provide health care for injured employees.

 For more information about certified workers’ compensation health care networks, visit the workers’ compensation networks page on TDI’s website at www.tdi.texas.gov/wc/wcnet/indexwcnet.html.